Ponnalavivekreddy/Ponnalavivekreddy/README.md

 - 👋 Hi, I’m @Ponnalavivekreddy
-- 👀 I’m interested in software job...
+- 👀 I’m interested in software job.
-- 🌱 I’m currently learning ..java full stack.
+- 🌱 I’m currently learning Java full stack.

 <!---
 Ponnalavivekreddy/Ponnalavivekreddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.